Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 7. The Job Trigger Lambda function will invoke Step Functions State Machine to handle the entire workflow job.

-8. An Amazon SageMaker AI Training Job will be submitted synchronously using the state machine built-in wait until completion mechanism.
+8. Based on the JSON, the process will use either an Amazon SageMaker Training Job (On-Demand) or AWS Batch Job (Spot Instance) that will be submitted synchronously using the state machine built-in wait until completion mechanism.

-9. The Amazon ECR container image and S3 job bucket model artifacts will be used to deploy a new container on a graphics processing unit (GPU) based compute node.
+9. The Amazon Elastic Container Registry (ECR) container image and S3 job bucket model artifacts will be used to deploy a new container on a Graphics Processing Unit (GPU) based compute node.
 The compute node instance type is determined by the job JSON configuration.

-10. The container will run the entire pipeline as an Amazon SageMaker AI training job on a GPU compute node.
+10. The container will run the entire pipeline as an Amazon SageMaker training job or AWS Batch job on a GPU compute node.

 11. The Job Completion Lambda function will complete the workflow job by updating the job metadata in DynamoDB and using Amazon SNS to notify the user through email upon completion.